Run your first pipeline

 To run nf-core/demo with your own sequencing data:

-1. Create samplesheet.csv with the following contents:
+1. Create a comma-separated table called samplesheet.csv with the following columns:

 ColumnDescription